-It was noted that staff qualification and quality standards were significantly and positively correlated (r=.424, p=.000).
-The correlation was moderate.
-Thus those firms that engaged higher qualified employees had higher quality supply vaccines than firms with less qualified employees.
-This implied that to ensure high quality standards of medicines, it was necessary to invest in human skills and physical assets for an efficient as noted by Yadav (2010).
-Skills and experience of firm employee were key resources that firm used to create competitive advantage by providing and supplying quality medicine in the region.
+It is noted that staff qualification and quality standards are significantly and positively correlated (r=.424, p=.000).
+The correlation is moderate.
+Thus those firms that engage higher qualified employees have higher quality supply vaccines than firms with less qualified employees.
+This implies that to ensure high quality standards of medicines, it is necessary to invest in human skills and physical assets for an efficient as noted by Yadav (2010).
+Skills and experience of firm employee are key resources that firm use to create competitive advantage by providing and supplying quality medicine in the region.
 Thus To have high quality vaccines in the Nairobi County, firms should invest in the development of its human resource.